freecores/spacewire/doc/ReadMe.txt

     have a heart to contribute to promoting the SpW standard.) www.spacewire.co.uk

-2)The EADS Astrium GmbH (formed in May 2000 by the merger of Matra Marconi Space (France/UK) and the space division of DaimlerChrysler Aerospace (Germany)) is well known as the author of the "Router requirements spec" (Steve Parkes, University of Dundee).
+2) The EADS Astrium GmbH (formed in May 2000 by the merger of Matra Marconi Space (France/UK) and the space division of DaimlerChrysler Aerospace (Germany)) is well known as the author of the "Router requirements spec" (Steve Parkes, University of Dundee).
    " ETD-031 'SpaceWire Router Development, Coordination and Validation' was Kicked-Off with Astrium the 2nd